What Is Chapter 7 Bankruptcy

 Yes, you can but filing for Chapter 7 can be a complicated and detailed process.

 Accuracy is essential and if deadlines are not met or you don't provide the right information, your bankruptcy case could be dismissed.
 Having the right bankruptcy attorney for your Chapter 7 Bankruptcy petition can help make sure that you get most financial relief possible and avoid costly mistakes.

-Maybe you are thinking about bankruptcy but not sure whether to file for Chapter 7 or Chapter 13.
+Maybe you are thinking about bankruptcy but not sure whether to file bankruptcy.
 If you are wondering if you need a bankruptcy attorney experienced with Chapter 7 Bankruptcy contact us for the information you need.
-We can help you figure out what would work best for you.
-Before you decide to go it alone, contact the Walker Law Firm for a FREE bankruptcy consultation!
+Clarke Walker is among the most experienced bankruptcy attorneys in the Dothan, AL area and can help you figure out what would work best for you.
+Before you decide to file bankruptcy on your own, contact the Walker Law Firm for a FREE bankruptcy consultation!
 We serve the Greater Dothan, Alabama area.